Sampling Frequency Thresholds for Quantum Advantage of Quantum Approximate Optimization Algorithm: Supplementary Methods

-Using Table \ref{tab:expectation_values} for evaluations of single-loop subgraphs at fixed angles, we may evaluate Eq.~\eqref{eq:expectation_value_bound} to bound the cut fraction $\langle \hat C\rangle /M$ as a function of the graph size $N$, as is shown in Fig.~\ref{fig:bounds_p1}.
-This is a ``with high probability" result: there may be extremely atypical graphs that have much different numbers of tree and single cycle subgraphs.
+This is a `with high probability' result: there may be extremely atypical graphs that have much different numbers of tree and single cycle subgraphs.
 For example, an atypical graph may be one of size $N$ that is two graphs of size $N/2$ connected by a single edge.
-This bound is a generalization of the work of \cite{farhi2020quantum}, which observes that the QAOA needs to ``see the whole graph" in order to have advantage.
-Here the upper and lower bounds are based on the same argument, except generalized to the small-$N$ regime and including more subgraphs to tighten the bounds.
+This bound is a generalization of the work of \cite{farhi2020quantum}, which observes that the QAOA needs to `see the whole graph' in order to have advantage.
+Here the upper and lower bounds are based on the same argument, except generalized to the small-$N$ regime